cannam/sml-trie/README.md

 double-ended queue containers.
 These are immutable containers like the Basis vector with the addition of update, append, and pop-from-end operations which return new (partly shared) containers.
-The queue supports all of the same operations plus prepend and pop-from-start, but its plain iteration (`foldl`) is not as fast as the array.
+The queue supports most of the same operations as the array plus prepend and pop-from-start, but its plain iteration (`foldl`) is not as fast as the array.
 For both containers, all of the update, append, prepend, and pop operations take time independent of the container size.

 Note that these containers are competitive only if both immutability and general updating are desired.
 A vector is faster to tabulate and